Adam Chicksen: Bolton Wanderers

 On 14 September 2019, Chickson signed a short-term contract until January with EFL League One side Bolton Wanderers and made his debut the same day, as he started in a 6–1 defeat against Rotherham United.

 Since joining Bolton Wanderers, Chicksen quickly became a first team regular for the side, playing in the left–back position throughout his time at the club.
 During which, Chicksen kept four clean sheets for the side, in which he started all the matches.
 His performance led to potential talks over a new contract beyond January.
 However, Chicksen was released at the end of his contract on 13 January 2020.
 After the match, he spoke out his release, saying: "I think from day one I knew in my own mind there was nothing concrete.
 My contract had a date on it and it was up to me to perform as well as I possibly could to get a new one.
 I didn't speak much to the club beforehand.
 My mindset was just on delivering performances."

 Notts County

 On 10 September 2020, after 8 months as a free agent, Adam Chicksen signed for National League club Notts County.
 Chicksen signed a new one-year contract in June 2022.

-On the 29th August 2022, Chicksen scored his first goal for Notts County against Solihull Moors.
+He started for Notts County in the 2023 National League play-off final as the club won promotion by defeating Chesterfield on penalties.
+His performances during the 2022–23 season earned him a place in the league's Team of the Year.

+On 5 October 2024, Chicksen returned to the National League to join Woking on loan.

+He made regular appearances for Woking, however he had to return to Notts County two games before the end of the season due to rupturing both his anterior cruciate ligament and medial collateral ligament in a game against Aldershot.

+On 20 May 2025, Notts County said the player would be released in June when his contract expired.